allpix-squared/allpix-squared/tools/mesh_converter/README.md

 ```
 The APF (Allpix Squared Field) data format contains the field data in binary form and is therefore a bit more compact and can be read much faster.
 Whenever possible, this format should be preferred.

-### Compilation
+## Compilation

-When compiling the Allpix Squared framework, the TCAD DF-ISE mesh converter is automatically compiled and installed in the Allpix Squared installation directory.
+When compiling the Allpix Squared framework, the Mesh Converter is automatically compiled and installed in the Allpix Squared installation directory.

 It is also possible to compile the converter separately as stand-alone tool within this directory:
 ```bash